-The test only measures the wettability of a specific sample of the substrate in a given environment at one certain point in time.
-The test materials must be exactly the same as that which will be used in the printing process.
+The test only measures the surface tension/wettability of a specific sample of the substrate in a given environment at one certain point in time.
+The test materials must be exactly the same as the materials that'll be used in the printing process.
 As the testing continues, the nature of the substrate itself might change in relation to environmental factors.

-Any delay between testing and printing could result in different outcomes.
+Any delay between surface wettability testing and printing could result in different outcomes.
 Industry experience and a critical thought process are crucial to successfully using ink tests.

-If you’re experiencing printing defects linked to surface tension, give us a call and a member of our technical support team will walk you through your options.
+If you’re experiencing printing defects linked to surface tension, give us a call.
+A member of our technical support team will walk you through your options.

 (Editor's note: This article was originally published in July 2018 and was recently updated.)